 What Is Business Viability?

-Heather Saffer has finally found it — a viable business.
-At 32 years old, after years spent in multiple jobs and several previous failed business attempts, she hit it big with Dollop Gourmet Frosting and she got a Shark Tank investor to boot.
+Entrepreneur Heather Saffer has finally found it—a viable business.
+At 32 years old, after years spent in multiple jobs and several previous failed business attempts, Ms. Saffer hit it big with her company Dollop Gourmet Frosting and even got a Shark Tank investor to boot.
 It looks like she has finally found a viable business model.
 But what exactly does that mean?

 The viability of a business is measured by its long-term survival and its ability to sustain profits over a period of time.
 A business is able to survive when it's viable because it continues to make a profit year after year.
 The longer a company can stay profitable, the better it's viability.